 You get an exercise tip every day, which tells you if you should take it easy or go for it.
 The tips are based on the Nightly Recharge status, ANS charge, sleep charge and cardio load status.

-If you didn’t sleep as well as usual, you get a sleep tip.
-It tells you how to improve the aspects of sleep that weren’t as good as usual.
-Besides things we measure from your sleep, we take into account your sleep rhythm over a longer period of time, cardio load status and exercise on the previous day.
+If you didn’t rest as well as usual, you get a sleep tip.
+It tells you how to improve the aspects of recovery that weren’t as good as usual.
+Besides things we measure from your rest, we take into account your sleep rhythm over a longer period of time, cardio load status and exercise on the previous day.
 When it comes to regulating energy levels, if your ANS charge status or sleep charge is particularly low, you get a tip that helps you get through the days with a lower recharge.
 They are practical tips on how to calm down when you’re in overdrive and energize when you need a boost.

 CREATING LASTING Sleep HABITS

-After tracking and analyzing my Nightly Recharge data on a regular basis, I ended up making a few long-term changes in how I approach proper sleep.
+After tracking and analyzing my Nightly Recharge data on a regular basis, I ended up making a few long-term changes in how I approach proper rest and recovery.

-- Firstly, I plan on continuing to schedule naps in the days following nights with really poor sleep — and wear my watch to see how that alters how I’m feeling.
+- Firstly, I plan on continuing to schedule naps in the days following nights with really poor rest — and wear my watch to see how that alters how I’m feeling.

 - In a similar vein, the Polar Ignite will also come in handy by keeping me on track when travelling to different time zones.

 - Lastly, I have permanently stopped drinking tea before I go to bed, and if I am getting up at 6 a.m., I will make sure that I am in bed by 9:30 p.m. to give myself 30 minutes to fall asleep.

 When it comes to what’s most useful about the Nightly Recharge feature, I think it’s really good just to see a black and white value I can use to judge things overall.
 That is far less complicated and more reliable than doubting and questioning how I feel or trawling through data, trying to come up with my own biased view.